Tways-study/Equipment-Rental-System/README.md

 - If the catalog shows emoji as `?`, ensure `CharSet=utf8mb4` is present in `App.config` connection string and your database/tables use `utf8mb4`.

 ---

-If you want, I can commit this README change and push to `origin/main` with a commit message you provide.
-Tell me to proceed and provide the commit message.